chef-boneyard/chef-web-docs-2016/step_ctl_delivery/step_ctl_delivery_job_verify_unit.rst

 ..
 This is an included how-to.

-To verify a job with a stage name of ``verify unit``, run the following command:
+To run your unit tests on your local machine the same way they'd be run on |chef delivery|, run the following command:

 .. code-block:: bash

-   $ delivery job verify unit
+   $ delivery job verify unit --local

 which will return output similar to: